Crashlens/crashlens_detector/commands-report.md

 ---

-This report covers all available commands and functionality in CrashLens v1.2 Enhanced.
+This report covers all available commands and functionality in Crashens Detector v1.2 Enhanced.
 The tool provides production-grade token waste detection with sophisticated suppression logic, accurate cost estimation, and flexible output formatting.